Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 Some of the exercises here may require use of techniques and commands that haven't been discussed in the chapter.
 The solutions I provide for the exercises below use the _tr_, _sort_, _cut_ and _uniq_ commands so you may want to read up on them.
 They are not difficult and are very useful.

 1. When presented with unfamiliar text files, the first thing I usually do is extract the column names row and write out each column name with its ordinal position in the file.
-Try this by writing a shell pipeline to extract the column names row (first line) from the season input files _1993_1994.csv_ and _2023_2024.csv_ (in repo directory _source_files) so that the output is as follows:
+Try this by writing a shell pipeline to extract the column names row (first line) from the season input files _1993_1994.csv_ and _2023_2024.csv_ (in repo directory _source_files) so that the output is as shown below for the first eight columns of a test file:

 ![Chapter 2 - figure 1](images/ch02_fig1.png)